centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 The nodes are connected by a remote direct memory access (RDMA) network for data communication.
 Each node has eight 2 x 100 Gbps network interface cards (NICs), providing a total of 1,600 Gbit/sec inter-node network bandwidth with latency as low as single-digit microseconds.

 The cluster is run on Ubuntu 22.04 and is managed using Ansible and Terraform.
 Nix is used for package management and we are in the process of implementing containerization using Singularity.
 The scheduling system for running jobs on the cluster is SLURM.
-Storage is managed using the WekaFS PetaByte Scale Distributed Parallel Filesystem.
+Storage is managed using the WekaFS Distributed Parallel Filesystem.

 SSH fingerprints:
 ```